Estate litigation and inheritance

 No two Wills are the same – you can write a Will which makes specific provision for a foster child, or a friend, or a charity or a family member or whoever you like.

-How do I split the estate fairly when the partners to a relationship brought unequal contributions?
+How do I split the estate fairly when the partners toa relationship brought unequal contributions?

 Splitting your estate based on contributions is entirely within your rights when drafting your Will.
-Remember though, that what you leave a partner in a Will may be a very different amount that what you might want them to have if you are divorcing or terminating in the Family Court.
+Remember though, that what you leave a partner in a Will may be a very different amount than what you might want them to have if you are divorcing or terminating a relationship through the Family Court.
 The concept of contributions is very much looked at in Family Court proceedings, and less so in Will disputes.
 When you write your Will there is a presumption that the relationship with your partner is going to last forever – if the relationship is rocky or you are intending to divorce or split, then it calls for a very different approach to writing your Will.

 That said, if you had, for example, an inherited beach house that you received from your mother which you wanted to go to your children, and not your partner, that is a very usual consideration to include in a Will.